Stop managing by instinct.

 You've read management books, watched talks, taken courses — and still feel like you're figuring it out in real time

-You want a real system — not more theory, not motivational frameworks, not content written for people who were born leading
+You want a real system — not more theory, not motivational frameworks, not content written for people who came up through business school

 The real reason the transition is so hard has nothing to do with how capable you are.